Dhaakad Beera: Plot

 In Sundar Nagar, Haryana, young Samrat Chaudhary lives under the strict rule of his grandmother Bhanwari Devi, a feared and stubborn matriarch.
 His mother Sarla had secretly married Vikram, a man from outside their caste, hiding the relationship due to Bhanwari’s rigid traditions.
 When Sarla became pregnant with her second child, Bhanwari saw it as dishonor to the family.

 Sarla dies shortly after her newborn Kishmish.
 Before her death, she makes Samrat promise to protect his baby sister at all costs.
 Bhanwari tries to remove Kishmish from the family, but Samrat steps into the role of both mother and father, caring for her in every way.

 Their bond deepens as they face constant hostility.
 One of the most emotional moments comes when Kishmish suffers a severe ear infection.
 The family ignores her pain, but Samrat risks punishment to get her treated.
-With the quiet help of his teacher Bela, he finds medicine and nurses her back to health, proving his courage and dedication.
+With the quiet help of his teacher Bela, he finds medicine and nurses her to health, proving his courage and dedication.
 Samrat’s defiance and growing bravery begin to attract attention in the village.

 5 years later

 Samrat is a teenager and continues to be Kishmish’s main protector.
 Kishmish, now a young child, has grown attached to him but begins showing rude and spoiled behavior.
 This change worries Samrat, as he never taught her such things.

 Meanwhile, Bhanwari Devi shifts her tactics.
 Instead of openly targeting Kishmish, she uses the girl as a bridge to reduce the bitterness between herself and Samrat.
 A key turning point comes when Kishmish is finally allowed to attend school.
 Earlier Bhanwari had opposed her education, but she now agrees only because she wants Samrat to feel grateful and to grow closer to her.
 Kishmish enjoys the new privilege and this makes her even more drawn toward Bhanwari’s influence, worrying Samrat further.

-At this stage, due to Bhanwari Devi's plan, Vikram comes back.
+At this stage, due to Bhanwari Devi's plan, Vikram returns.
 He insists to take Kishmish back, but Samrat denies it.
 However, after much consequences, Samrat agrees.
 He believes that Kishmish would have a better life with Vikram in Mumbai.
 He sends her with Vikram.
 Soon, Samrat creates hatred of himself in Kishmish's heart.
 Kishmish starts hating Samrat and Samrat leaves, with Kishmish being with Vikram and his wife, Khushboo, and their daughter, Aarohi.